xunit/xunit/site/docs/getting-started/v3/microsoft-testing-platform.md

 You can find additional configuration options for the Microsoft Testing Platform `dotnet test` integration here: [https://learn.microsoft.com/dotnet/core/testing/unit-testing-platform-integration-dotnet-test#additional-msbuild-options](https://learn.microsoft.com/dotnet/core/testing/unit-testing-platform-integration-dotnet-test#additional-msbuild-options)

+Note that starting with .NET 10 SDK, it's not recommended to use the MTP compatibility for VSTest mode of `dotnet test`.
+Instead, a new `dotnet test` mode will be available specifically for MTP.
+So, `TestingPlatformDotnetTestSupport` will no longer be required.
+For more information, see [Testing with `dotnet test`](https://learn.microsoft.com/dotnet/core/testing/unit-testing-with-dotnet-test).

 ## Enabling the Test Explorer experience